 What we do exactly?

 The foundation of everything we do is our nationwide voice and data network.
 We have major nodes (Points of Presence) across the country, including Cape Town, Durban and Johannesburg.
 There are a number of interconnects with other telcos (both mobile and fixed line as well as international) that allow us to both receive and terminate voice calls to any number in the world.
-Our customers range from large multinationals to small to medium sized business, all of which benefit from our lower rates and high quality service.
-While we do deal directly with our end-users we also have a network of Service Providers and Dealers that resell our products and services in the market.
+Our customers range from large multinationals to small to medium sized businesses, all of which benefit from our lower rates and high quality service.
+While we do deal directly with our end users we also have a network of Service Providers and Dealers that resell our products and services in the market.

 To support our core services we have a number of bespoke, in-house applications to manage billing, invoicing, reporting, customer configuration, service provisioning, product allocation and so forth.